 Respect for the environment encompasses striving to minimize a project’s initial and operational impact on the earth.

 We must be good stewards of the resources we are given.

 This involves both financial stewardship and stewardship of natural resources.

 Financial stewardship does not always equate to the cheapest first cost, but rather considers the best value over the life cycle of the building.
 Often an initial investment in a longer-lasting material or a more efficient mechanical component pays off in long-term savings in operational or maintenance expenses.
 Also, the initial cost of a facility often pales compared to the organization’s operating expenses.
-If a facility can make the operations more efficient, it is often well worth any up-front costs involved.
+If a facility can make operations more efficient, it is often well worth any up-front costs involved.
 We assist our clients in evaluating these decisions during the design process.